mozman/ezdxf/docs/source/dxfinternals/block_management.rst

 Especially the concept of ownership is important.
 Since DXF R13 every graphic entity is associated to a specific layout, and a BLOCK definition is a kind of layout.
 So all entities in the BLOCK definition, including the BLOCK and the ENDBLK entities, have an owner tag :code:`(330, ...)`, which points to a BLOCK_RECORD entry in the BLOCK_RECORD table.
-As you can see in the chapter about :ref:`Layout Management Structures`, this concept is also valid for model space and paper space layouts, because these layouts are also BLOCKS, with the special difference, that entities of the model space and the `active` paper space are stored in the ENTITIES section.
+As you can see in the chapter about :ref:`Layout Management Structures`, this concept is also valid for modelspace and paperspace layouts, because these layouts are also BLOCKS, with the special difference, that entities of the model space and the `active` paperspace are stored in the ENTITIES section.

 .. image:: gfx/block_definition.png
     :align: center